CruGlobal/aem-scraper/README.md

 If you have previously generated a csv file and placed it into `./data.csv`, then you can run the program with the flag `-DonlySendToS3=true`.

+If you want to test what will be inserted into the CSV file without sending it to S3, pass in the flag `-DonlyBuildCSV=true` when running the program.

 #### Example:
 `java -jar aem-scraper-1.0-SNAPSHOT-jar-with-dependencies.jar http://localhost:4503/api/content/site/us/en.json
  my-bucket /first/second/folder file`